vmallet/ida-plugins/README.md

 * [Cortex M Firmware](https://github.com/duo-labs/idapython): The Cortex M Firmware module grooms an IDA Pro database containing firmware from an ARM Cortex M microcontroller.
 This module will annotate the firmware vector table, which contains a number of function pointers.
 This vector table annotation will cause IDA Pro to perform auto analysis against the functions these pointers point to.

-* [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.
+* [CrowdDetox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.

 * [CTO: Call Tree Overviewer](https://github.com/herosi/CTO): IDA plugin for creating a simple and efficient function call tree graph.
 It can also summarize function information such as internal function calls, API calls, static linked library function calls, unresolved indirect function calls, string references, structure member accesses, specific comments.